fommil/fpmortals/manuscript/under-review.md

 e.g. chaining of `implicit def`: the compiler implementation is the de facto standard.
 However, unless you are writing a typeclass derivation library, you are unlikely to encounter any problems.

+e.g. prefer `implicit val` over `implicit object` despite the temptation of less typing.
+It is a [quirk of implicit resolution](https://github.com/scala/bug/issues/10411) that `implicit object` implementations on companion objects are not treated the same as `implicit val`.

 ## Modelling OAuth2